The-Marcy-Lab-School/swe-3-1-recipe-card/README.md

 **Link Hover Effect:**
 - [ ] Add an `a:hover` rule that changes the `background-color` when hovering
 - [ ] Add a little `padding` and `border-radius` to links so the hover background looks nice

----

-**Debugging Tips:**
-- Test your page frequently by refreshing the browser (Cmd+Shift+R or Ctrl+Shift+R for hard refresh)
-- Use your browser's Developer Tools (right-click > Inspect) to debug CSS issues
-- If a style isn't working, check for typos and missing semicolons!

 ## CSS Cheatsheet